Rachapon23/Embedded-System/M4-Intelligence Machine Control/Required Library/README.md

 - AsyncTCP: https://github.com/me-no-dev/AsyncTCP
 - ArduinoModbusSlaveTCP: https://github.com/yaacov/ArduinoModbusSlaveTCP

-*some library that avaliable to download on this Required is the old version because newer version library not compatible with code
+*some library that avaliable to download on this Required Library is the old version because newer version library not compatible with code